Benjamin Franklin Transatlantic Fellows Summer Institute

 Call for Proposals is now: OPEN

-The U.S. Embassy in Slovak Republic, Bratislava is now accepting applications for the 2019 Benjamin Franklin Transatlantic Fellowship.
-The four-week institute addresses U.S. foreign policy priorities such as youth engagement, democracy and civil society development, and economic prosperity.
-The program will take place in June and July of 2019; exact dates will be communicated at a later time.
+The program will take place in June and July of 2020; exact dates will be communicated later.
 The institute will be hosted by Purdue University in West Lafayette, Indiana.
-The deadline for candidate applications is February 10, 2019.

-All costs of the program are fully covered by the State Department and sponsoring institutions.
+All costs of the program are fully covered by the State Department and the U.S. Embassy Bratislava.

 - be highly proficient in English, as demonstrated in a personal interview or the results of a standardized test;